 If the S-CPAC Request Information IE is contained in the Conditional PSCell Addition Information Modification Request IE included in the S-NODE MODIFICATION REQUEST message, the S-NG-RAN node shall, if supported, consider that the procedure is triggered for S-CPAC preparation or modification.

+If the S-NG-RAN node applied a complete configuration for a specific PSCell, e.g., as part of preparation or modification of S-CPAC, the S-NG-RAN node shall inform the M-NG-RAN node by including the S-CPAC Complete Configuration Indicator IE in the Candidate PSCell with Other Information Item IE in the Conditional PSCell Addition Information Modification Acknowledge IE in the S-NODE MODIFICATION REQUEST ACKNOWLEDGE message.

 If the S-CPAC Reference Configuration Request IE set to "request" is contained in the Conditional PSCell Addition Information Modification Request IE included in the S-NODE MODIFICATION REQUEST message, the S-NG-RAN node shall, if supported, provide the SCG reference configuration for S-CPAC.